vsrinivas/fuchsia/docs/composer.md

 - Create rendering targets to specify where the output of the composer should be rendered, such as to a display or to an image (e.g. screen shots).
 - Bind scenes to rendering targets.
-- Obtain another Magenta channel which is bound to the same composer instance.
+- Obtain another Zircon channel which is bound to the same composer instance.
 (Duplicate)

 A single composer instance can update, animate, and render multiple `Scenes`